parulawasthi04/Blog-App/README.md

 ## Description

+In this full stack blog app user can read the blog post and comment on the blog..

 Writual comes packed with features designed to enhance your blogging journey:

 - **Effortless Content Creation:** An intuitive interface for writing, editing, and publishing your blog posts.